 Small Conservatory Prices

-That would tend to leave the choice out of a period or lean-to conservatory.
+That would tend to narrow the choice down to a Victorian period or lean-to conservatory.

-It would be more sensible to maximise use of the area available by using a square or rectangular conservatory such as a Lean-to.
+It would be more sensible to maximise use of the area available by using a square or rectangular design such as a Lean-to, Georgian or Edwardian style.

 Lean to conservatories also have simple roof designs, meaning a 3×3 lean to conservatory would also be suitable for a bungalow or a house with a low roofline.